Paisan's building ordered to close; owners fail to comply with inspection requirements

-The Downtown building that houses Paisan's restaurant was ordered by the city of Madison to close on Monday, for the third time since September, due to the building owner's failure to comply with inspection requirements handed down by city officials.
+For the third time since September, the Downtown building that houses Paisan’s restaurant was ordered by the city of Madison to close on Monday due to the building owner’s failure to comply with city inspection requirements.

-Given the inspection reports provided to the city up to this point, city staff do not believe the building is at risk of imminent collapse - which is in dispute with a claim made by one of the building's owners, Greg Rice, in May.
+Given the inspection reports provided to the city up to this point, city staff do not believe the building is at risk of imminent collapse, which contradicts a claim made by one of the building’s owners, Greg Rice, in May.

 The building reopened in October but was closed again in December after owners failed to provide documentation of ongoing monitoring of the temporary shoring system.
 The building was again reopened in January after required inspections and reports were completed.